DzidediSenaya/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 You can only use one loop in your code
-You are not allowed to store characters in a variable You are not allowed to import any module guillaume@ubuntu:~/0x01$ ./3-print_alphabt.py abcdfghijklmnoprstuvwxyzguillaume@ubuntu:~/0x01$
+You are not allowed to store characters in a variable You are not allowed to import any module
-Repo:

-GitHub repository: alx-higher_level_programming
-Directory: 0x01-python-if_else_loops_functions
-File: 3-print_alphabt.py

 4. Hexadecimal printing
 mandatory
 Write a program that prints all numbers from 0 to 98 in decimal and in hexadecimal (as in the following example)

 You can only use one print function with string format You can only use one loop in your code
-You are not allowed to store numbers or strings in a variable You are not allowed to import any module guillaume@ubuntu:~/0x01$ ./4-print_hexa.py
+You are not allowed to store numbers or strings in a variable You are not allowed to import any module

 0 = 0x0
 1 = 0x1
 2 = 0x2